Asthma and smoking

 If you are a smoker:

-- seek advice, support and information about quitting.
+- Seek advice, support and information about quitting.
 Quitting smoking is not an easy process, so the more information and support you have the more likely you will be to succeed.
 Realise that it may take several attempts to quit for the long-term, so keep trying.
-Ask your doctor or pharmacist about support groups and support phone lines.
-You may also want to ask about nicotine replacement aids, or prescription medicines (e.g. Champix and Zyban) that can reduce cravings and other withdrawal symptoms.
-Prescription medicines to help you quit smoking and nicotine replacement therapy cannot be used during pregnancy;
+Ask your doctor or pharmacist about support groups, counselling and support phone lines.
+You may also want to ask about nicotine replacement aids, or prescription medicines that can reduce cravings and other withdrawal symptoms, such as varenicline (brand name Champix) and bupropion (e.g. Zyban, Prexaton).
+Prescription medicines to help you quit smoking are not recommended during pregnancy, and nicotine replacement therapy should only be used under medical supervision during pregnancy.

-- quit smoking if you are pregnant or, better still, when you are planning a pregnancy; and
+- Quit smoking if you are pregnant or, better still, when you are planning a pregnancy.